 Cambodia brings up vivid images of Angkor Wat temples doesn’t it?
 I bet you can all see tuk tuks on red dusty roads!
-But Cambodia can be so much more than that!
-It isn’t called ‘The Kingdom of Wonders’ for no reason after all!
+But visiting Cambodia can be so much more than that!
+It isn’t called ‘The Kingdom of Wonders’ for no reason, after all!

 We spent 2 weeks traveling around Cambodia (find our itinerary here).
 We truly believe that to fully feel and connect with the ‘heart’ of Cambodia, you will need to step away from the two most popular Cambodian cities.